canjs/can-query-logic/doc/can-query-logic.md

         // A:`ice` ∪ B:`cream` => `ice` || `cream`
         return new QueryLogic.Or([searchA, searchB]);
     },
-    // Return a set that would load items shared by searchA and searchB. intersection(searchA, searchB){
+    // Return a set that would load records shared by searchA and searchB. intersection(searchA, searchB){
         // If searchA's text contains searchB's text, then
         // searchA is the shared search results.